 Now, consider the wider implications.
 If you have 10 employees, each of whom transfers a monkey to you every day, by the end of the week you’ll have 50 monkeys on your back.
-You’ll spend all of your time juggling these monkeys and ignoring your own responsibilities.
-Your employees will linger outside your closed door complaining that you’re ineffectual because you can’t make decisions quickly enough, and your boss will begin to wonder i f you can handle your job.
+You’ll spend all of your time juggling these monkeys — along with your own responsibilities.
+Not only will you jeopardize the quality of your performance; you’ll also be on the fast track to overwhelm and burnout.

 - Rule 1: Monkeys should be fed by appointment only.